Jonathan Majors’ Marvel ouster after assault conviction throws years of Disney’s plans into disarray

 Majors also recently starred as a troubled amateur bodybuilder in “Magazine Dreams,” which made an acclaimed debut at the Sundance Film Festival in January and was acquired by the Disney-owned indie distributor Searchlight Pictures.
 Following its premiere, an Oscar nomination for Majors was widely predicted.

 “Magazine Dreams” had been dated to open in theaters in Dec.
 8. But ahead of Majors’ trial, Searchlight removed the film from its release calendar.
 Instead, on Dec.
 8 t ext messages from Majors were read in the fifth day of the trial.
-In one, Majors begged Jabbari not to seek medical attention for a head injury sustained in 2022 , warning she had “no perspective of what could happen” if the truth got out.
+In one, Majors begged Jabbari not to seek medical attention for a head injury sustained during the encounter, warning she had “no perspective of what could happen” if the truth got out.

 In late February as “Creed III,” starring Majors alongside Michael B. Jordan, was being released, Majors spoke in an interview with The Associated Press in the neighborhood of Chelsea, just a few blocks away from where his fight with Jabbari would weeks later spill out onto New York streets.